scalar-labs/scalardb/docs/design.md

 ### Transaction

-Scalar DB executes transactions in a fully client-coordinated way so that it can do master-less transactions, which achieves almost linear scalability and high availability (especially when it is integrated with master-less Cassandra).
+Scalar DB executes transactions in a fully client-coordinated way so that it can do master-less transactions, which achieves almost linear scalability and high availability (especially when it is integrated with scalable and highly available storages).
 It basically follows the Cherry Garcia protocol proposed in [3].
 More specifically, Scalar DB achieves scalable distributed transaction by utilizing atomic conditional mutation for managing transaction state and storing WAL (Write-Ahead-Logging) records in distributed fashion in each record by using meta-data ability.
 It also has some similarity to paxos-commit [4].

-The isolation levels it suports are Snapshot Isolation (SI) and Serializable.
+Scalar DB supports Snapshot Isolation (SI) and Serializable as Isolation levels.
 SI in Scalar DB is a variant of SI defined in ANSI and similar to RCSI (Read Committed Snapshot Isolation) used in SQL Server.
 It doesn't create a global snapshot so Read Skew could happen in certain cases in addition to the usual SI anomalies such as Write Skew anomaly and Read-Only Transaction anomaly.
-Serializable is achieved basically by converting reads into writes to remove anti-dependencies, which is the root cause of the anomalies in SI.
+Serializable is achieved with two strategies; Extra-write and Extra-read, which both avoid anti-dependency that is the root cause of the anomalies in SI.
+Extra-write basically converts reads into writes to remove anti-dependencies, and Extra-read re-read its read set in the commit phase to actually check if there is a anti-dependency.
 Please see the javadoc for more details and usage.

-## Future Work

-* Support Hbase for another storage implementation for more performance.
-* Utilize deterministic nature of [Scalar DL](https://github.com/scalar-labs/scalardl) (ledger middleware used for storing ledger information with Scalar DB) to avoid heavy-weight global consensus for linearizability and serializability.

 ## References